The Ugly Duchess: Paget's disease

+Crossdresser theory

+Art curator Emma Capron has theorized that the subject is actually a man dressed as a woman, in the context of a carnival tradition- the moresca- which often involved a crossdressed man comically playing the role of a sought-after young woman.
+Capron noted Matsys's interest in carnivals and disagreed that the painting represented any disease.
+Furthermore, she also notes that the old man in the other half of the diptych may be raising his hand so as to reject "her" romance, since he realizes his companion is a crossdressed man.

 Influence

 Quentin Matsys and Leonardo Da Vinci

 In 1490, Leonardo da Vinci created a series of sketches he called Grotesque Heads.
 Included in that series was a sketch that looked remarkably similar to Matsys's Ugly Duchess.
 With the earlier creation date there is some debate as to who the original creator is.
 It is well known that Matsys and da Vinci corresponded and shared work during their careers.
 When the Duchess was completed, many attributed its influence to the work of da Vinci since he already had a collection of caricature heads.
 However, when considering the under drawing and primary sketches beneath the paint, scholars now believe that Matsys had created the Duchess long before the portrait's completion.
 The now popular theory is that Matsys sent da Vinci an early sketch that then inspired the Italian artist to copy the exaggerated form of the woman's grotesque features.